Vyral/base-template/_posts/2018-05-09-what-all-is-included-in-closing-costs.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: 55fuPPEv_no
+youtube_code: '-eo3nvfwyVo'
 ---

 {% include youtube.html %}

 Today we are answering your questions about closing costs. **First, w****hat are closing costs?**

-At the closing table, the three kinds of expenses buyers can expect are the down payment, one-time closing fees, and pre-paid items.&nbsp;
+At the closing table, the three kinds of expenses buyers can expect are the down payment, one-time closing fees, and pre-paid items.

 Let's begin by talking about down payments.
 A down payment is a deposit made toward the cost of the home, and usually amounts to a specific percentage of the total list price.